NikolaJyun/matchzy-auto-tournament/docs/guides/managing-maps.md

 - ✅ Always available
 - ✅ Pre-configured with 7 maps
 - ✅ Recommended for BO1/BO3/BO5 tournaments
+- ✅ Marked as default pool
 - ✅ Cannot be edited or deleted

+### Automatic Type-Based Pools

+The system automatically creates pools based on map types:

+**Defusal only Pool:**
+- Contains all maps with `de_` prefix (defusal maps)
+- Automatically updated when new defusal maps are imported
+- Useful for defusal-only tournaments

+**Hostage only Pool:**
+- Contains all maps with `cs_` prefix (hostage rescue maps)
+- Automatically updated when new hostage maps are imported
+- Useful for hostage rescue tournaments

+**Arms Race only Pool:**
+- Contains all maps with `ar_` prefix (arms race maps)
+- Automatically updated when new arms race maps are imported
+- Useful for arms race tournaments

+These pools are:
+- ✅ Created automatically on first start
+- ✅ Updated when maps are re-imported
+- ✅ Can be edited or deleted (will be recreated on next import)

 ---